ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/load-balancer.md

     path: <name of the path for the cookie>
 ```

 If the cookie you wish to set affinity on is already present in incoming requests, then you only need the `cookie.name` field.
-However, if you want $productName$ to generate and set a cookie in response to the first request, then you need to specify a value for the `cookie.ttl` field which generates a cookie with the given expiration time.
+However, if you want Emissary to generate and set a cookie in response to the first request, then you need to specify a value for the `cookie.ttl` field which generates a cookie with the given expiration time.

 ```yaml
 apiVersion: getambassador.io/v3alpha1